 Deception by Philip Roth

-Philip Roth wrote such highly-praised novels as Goodbye Columbus, Portney's Complaint, and The Human Stain.
-I liked the 1969 movie of Goodbye with Ali McGraw and Richard Benjamin - remember when they were movie stars?
-And I also liked the 2003 movie of Human Stain with Nicole Kidman and Anthony Hopkins.
-So I thought I would like a Philip Roth novel, having never read one.
+Philip Roth wrote the highly praised novels Goodbye, Columbus, Portnoy's Complaint, and The Human Stain.
+I liked the 1969 movie of Goodbye, Columbus with Ali McGraw and Richard Benjamin—remember when they were movie stars?
+And I also liked the 2003 movie of The Human Stain with Nicole Kidman and Anthony Hopkins.

 The slim book is composed of snatches of conversations between a married American named Philip, living in London, and an Englishwoman, trapped in a loveless marriage.
 Their lives are revealed as they talk before and after making love.
-Author Fay Weldon called it "extraordinary, elegant, disturbing", but also added, "He is very brave; this literary navel-gazing is a risky occupation...what conceit to think we're interested."
+Author Fay Weldon called it "extraordinary, elegant, disturbing," but also added, "this literary navel-gazing is a risky occupation... what conceit to think we're interested."

 This review is of no consequence to people who like Philip Roth, doesn't matter in the least I'm sure.
-It's a short book, and looked interesting.
-After a few chapters, I was skipping ahead - speed reading, then I thought, the only reason I'm trying to finish is to say I've read a Roth book.
+It's a short book, and after a few chapters, I was skipping ahead, realizing I'm only trying to finish it.
 Not worth it.

 A French film was made of this in 2021.